czw1296924847/EQ-Web/README.md

 ![image](https://github.com/zw-Ch/EQ-Web-BackEnd/blob/main/image/not_train.png)<br>

-where the `CREIME` haven't been trained.
+where the `EQGraphNet` haven't been trained on given parameters.

 ## Extension